 Most of the building is underground and there’s not much left to see above ground.
 However, through a virtual reality tour, you can discover what the circus used to look like.
 It’s definitely worth a visit.

-The entrance to the Circus Maximus is 700 m south of the Colosseum (an 8-minute walk).
+The entrance to the Circus Maximus is 900 m south of the Roman Forum (an 11-minute walk).

 The remains of the great palace that Emperor Nero ordered to be built in 64 AD can be visited in a virtual reality experience tour.